dogujen/dogujen.github.io/_posts/2025-07-22-CTF-LootStash-Writeup.md

 title: "LootStash CTF Writeup"
 date: 2025-07-22 13:54:00 +0300
 categories: [CTFs]
-tags: [cybersecurity, reverse, hackthebox, prolabs]
+tags: [cybersecurity, reverse, hackthebox, prolabs,tryout]
 ---

 # 🎰 LootStash CTF Writeup

 Today I’ll walk you through my process of solving the **LootStash** CTF binary.
 Let's dive in.
 Note: This writeup is about importance of prechecks.

 ---

 ## 📂 Opening the Zip File